 I have been teaching since 2001.
-I hold a BA Degree in Behavioral Science and a Masters Degree in Education in Cross-Cutural Teaching with an Emphasis in Cultural Language and Development.
+I hold a BA Degree in Behavioral Science and a Masters Degree in Education in Cross-Cultural Teaching with an Emphasis in Cultural Language and Development.
 I have been teaching middle school since 2003.
 Prior to that, I taught third grade and was a Title 1 teacher.
-I have been actively involved in the AVID committee, Crisis Team, Leadership Team, Website Coordinator, PTO Rep and the Data committee at my previous school.
-In addition, I was the chair person of the Student Success Team Committe (SST).
+I have been actively involved in the AVID committee, Crisis Team, Leadership Team, Yearbook, Website Coordinator, PTO Rep and the Data committee at school.
+In addition, I previously was the chair person of the Student Success Team Committee (SST).

 I work hard to keep each student actively engaged.
 I believe every student can learn to their highest potential!